As Easter approaches, people are on the hunt for gift ideas. This is a reminder that chocolate bunnies make better gifts than rabbits.

-Each year, SPCA branches across the province receive dozens of abandoned rabbits after the Easter holiday has passed and the excitement of a new pet has worn off, and the reality of pet care sets in.
+Every year after Easter, the BC SPCA receives abandoned rabbits into our care when the excitement of a new pet has worn off and the reality of their care sets in.

 Rabbits abandoned when ‘newness’ wears off